 I was born in Tanzania but grew up in Essex, UK.
 I graduated from the University of Sheffield, UK with an undergraduate degree in biology (BSc.
 Hons.
 Animal and Plant Biology, 1990), before moving to the University of York, UK, to do a conversion course into computing and statistics (MSc.
 Biological Computation, 1991).
 For my doctorate, I studied with Dr. Kathy Martin at the University of British Colombia, Canada (PhD.
 Forestry, 1997) — my research topic, on methods of estimating population trends from large-scale wildlife surveys, was at the intersection between ecology, computing and statistics and would set the tone for the rest of my career.

 I moved to St Andrews in 1997 to take up a three-year post-doctoral position leading the development of software for the design and analysis of wildlife surveys (software Distance).
 I found the research environment to be fantastic, with a great group of supportive, knowledgable and stimulating colleagues, both in statistics and biology, and so have been here ever since!
 I was awarded a 5-year fellowship (Research Councils UK Academic Fellowship) in 2005, and appointed Reader in Statistics in 2010.
-In 2014 I became director of our research group, the Centre for Research into Ecological and Environmental Modelling (CREEM).
+In 2014 I became Director of our research group, the Centre for Research into Ecological and Environmental Modelling (CREEM), and Professor of Statistics in August 2017.

 Here are some links to other sites that contain information about my research.
 I (co-)manage research content on these sites: